paulscherrerinstitute/gitutils/Readme.md

                          The title of the merge request that is going to be created.
   -p PROJECT, --project PROJECT
                         Indicates the project to be forked.
 It can be of four different formats:
-                        - "" : The user doesn't provide this argument, the project's group and name will be fetched from the ```/.git``` folder within the path where the gitutils is being called.
+                        - "" : (DEFAULT) The user doesn't provide this argument, the project's group and name will be fetched from the /.git/config folder within the path where the gitutils is being called.
                         - https://git.psi.ch/<group_name>/<project_name> : The user provides the direct
                               http to the git repository.